 Water: The Forgotten Nutrient

-While most of your fluid needs should be met by drinking water, beverages such as soups, milk, 100 percent fruit juice and decaffeinated teas can also help.
+While most of your fluid needs should be met by drinking water, beverages such as soups, milk, 100% percent fruit juice and decaffeinated teas can also help.
 Fruits and vegetables also contain a fair amount of water.
 Since it’s hard to track the amount of water you get from food, it’s best to try for at least 8 cups of fluid daily.

-To help you stay hydrated, be sure to consistently drink water when it’s hot outside, as well as during and after physical activity.
+Developing healthy water habits isn’t a heavy lift.
+Practice some of these tips so drinking water is a natural part of your day: To help you stay hydrated, be sure to consistently drink water when it’s hot outside, as well as during and after physical activity.

 Healthy water habits

-• Start the morning off by drinking a glass of water as soon as you wake up (even before coffee)
+• Start the morning off by drinking a glass of water as soon as you wake up (even before coffee).

-• Carry a water bottle wherever you go
+• Carry a water bottle wherever you go.

-• Set goals for yourself
+• Set goals for yourself.

-• Avoid sugary beverages to elude empty calories
+• Avoid sugary beverages to elude empty calories.

 Don’t like plain water?
 If you like the tingle of carbonated soda, try club soda, seltzer or sparkling water with a splash of fruit juice.
 If you’re looking for a little taste with your water, try adding a slice of lemon or lime or making fruit-infused water.
+Here’s a recipe to try:

 Strawberry basil infused water recipe